 Why It’s Okay If You Don’t Use the Hotel Gym on Holiday

 On my recent holiday at Riu Paraiso in Lanzarote, I went with the best intentions.
-I told my coach that I wouldn’t be following the StrongMan training plan I have but would ‘play’ in the gym.
-That felt like good plan.
+I told my coach that I wouldn't be following the StrongMan training plan I have but would 'play' in the gym.
+(Yes, I'm training for strongman competitions alongside running this business; I practice what I preach about making fitness work with real life!).

 Once I arrived, I even stepped into the hotel gym to check out the equipment; it was decent, clean, and had everything you’d need for a good workout.